top of page

 An invasive species is one that is not native and whose introduction causes harm, or is likely to cause harm to Michigan's economy, environment or human health.
 They compete with native species for resources, reproduce / spread quickly, and lack natural predators.
 Invasive species affect the stability of Michigan ecosystems and threaten the survival of Michigan's native species.

-Montcalm Conservation District has a funding opportunity available to Montcalm County landowners for the treatment of Japanese knotweed, Japanese stiltgrass, Chinese yam and black swallow-wort when contracted with the Kent Conservation District Strike Team for treatment in Montcalm County.
+Montcalm Conservation District has a cost-share opportunity available to Montcalm County landowners for the treatment of Japanese knotweed, Japanese stiltgrass, Chinese yam and black swallow-wort when contracted with the Kent Conservation District Strike Team for treatment in Montcalm County.

 Hollow stalks like bamboo, white flowers like upward spikes, and preference toward sunny and moist conditions.
 Height averages 3 - 10 ft tall.